 Seeing the Stillwater logo on the marketing material at the orchard (which must be many decades old), I started thinking about fruit crate labels — the labels that farmers and packers attached to their fruit crates before they were shipped to markets near and far.
 I had a bunch of questions: Where did these labels come from?
 How long were they used?
 Who designed them?

-For about one year I lived and worked in Ventura County, and traveled along CA-126 quite often.
+For about one year I lived and worked in Ventura County and traveled along CA-126 quite often.
 The two ends of the highway are residential and industrial, but the middle portion around Fillmore and Piru are one of California’s citrus belts.
-When the trees are in bloom, the sweet fragrance of orange and lemon blossoms fills the air so that you can smell it as you drive along CA-126; after harvest (which is more or less year-round), roadside stands sell citrus at great prices, local honey, and other crops from the valley (like avocados, pomegranates).
+When the trees are in bloom, the sweet fragrance of orange and lemon blossoms fills the air so that you can smell it as you drive along CA-126; after harvest (which is more or less year-round), roadside stands sell citrus at great prices, along with local honey and other crops from the valley (like avocados, pomegranates).
 Living so close to citrus orchards, it made sense for me to decorate my apartment with vintage fruit crate labels — at local antique shops and a fruit stand I found three local brands: “South Mountain,” “All Year,” and “Sespe“).
-When I moved north to the Bay Area, the labels went into storage, so I didn’t think about them much (the departure from Ventura was not pleasant, so it was best to keep those images filed away).
+When I moved north to the Bay Area, the labels went into storage, so I didn’t think about them much.

 I have appreciated the attractive designs and quirky brand names on fruit crate labels, but I never thought too much about them.
 So, in preparing this post, I checked the UC Berkeley library catalog, and of course they had books on the subject.
 Reading the two books I found brought me a new level of appreciation.
 My comments below are based on both books unless specifically noted by the author’s name, Baule or Jacobsen (the bibliographic details of each book are near the bottom of the post).

 “Labels became the ‘window’ by which the product could be seen”